kimh/clojure-by-example/source/index.md

 <br>
 <br>

 `Vetor` has convenient functions to access elements.
-To get first and second element, you use `first` and `second`.
+To get first and second element, use `first` and `second`.

 ## Add element